Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

 \subsubsection{Code Generation with Iterative Refinement}

 One essential capability of agents is to act on the feedback from the environment.
-In the code generation scenario, some agents dynamically refine the previously-generated code based on the feedback via multiple iterations.
+In the code generation scenario, agents also dynamically refine the previously-generated code based on the feedback via multiple iterations.
 We organize the relevant research based on the feedback sources, including model feedback, tool feedback, human feedback, and hybrid feedback.
-Table~\ref{tab:codegen} summarizes existing LLM-based agents for code generation with the iterative refinement.
+Table~\ref{tab:codegen} summarizes existing LLM-based agents for code generation with iterative refinement.
+Figure~\ref{fig:feedback} illustrates the four types of feedback.